Last Updated on February 21, 2025

 Harela literally means Green which is symbolic for prosperity amongst the farming communities in Uttarakhand is celebrated to with great zeal and enthusiasm to mark the oncoming of the monsoon season.
 It is celebrated thrice a year where the 1st two take place during Navratri and Chaitra Navratri (during Chaitra months) while the third one takes place during Sharad Navratri in the month of Ashwin.
 On this day people wear a piece of plant of the new harvest behind their ear and perform traditional puja rituals followed by grand folk dance and celebrations across villages.

-Bat Savitri (Garhwal regions)
+Bat Savitri (Garhwal Regions)

 Celebrated with great enthusiasm and zeal during the holy occasion of Krishna amavasya or the last day of the dark half of the month, this is the day when married women worship and offer their prayer to Bat or vat which is a banyan tree as a symbol for the well-being of their husbands.
 These women observe fast during this day and adorn themselves in colors of a married woman and honor the time when Savitri had saved her husband from the clenches of death.
 Celebrated mostly among the Garhwali women this auspicious festival requires these women performing various traditional rituals.

-Bikhoti Mela (Almora)
+Bikhauti Mela (Almora)

 Celebrated primarily in the Dwarahat regions each year on the holy eve of Baisakhi the entire town springs to life with a large colorful fair.
 This fair marks the first day of the month of Baisakh or the first day of summer and each community within India (Sikh, Punjabi, North Indians, Tamilians, Oriya etc.) celebrate this important time with different names.
 People during this time create delicious sweet treats and take a dip in the holy river of Alaknanda or Bhagirathi as a way of showcasing their devoutness after which they visit the temple and worship to the lord.

-- When – 14th April 2023
+- When – 13th April 2025

 - Where – Dwarahat